nishthapaul/IIITB-System-Software-Exercises/hands-on1/README.md

 b.
 Implement read lock
 Create three records in a file.
 Whenever you access a particular record, first lock it then modify/access to avoid race condition.
 TODO: Write later after doubt clarification

+Q19.

+Q20.

+Q21.
+Write a program, call fork and print the parent and child process id.
+- fork system call returns the pid of its child.
+- So, when parent calls fork(), pid of its child will be printed.
+We can verify this by printing the PID inside the child.
+- When child calls fork(), it doesn't have a child, so it will return 0.
+- We can check on the basis of pid returned by fork() that which process we want to run.

+Q22.